SynergiTech/ajax-bootstrap-tabs/README.md

 It is an alternative to Bootstrap tabs with extra functionality and the ability to apply custom classes to each tab for your own custom design.

+If you're only interested in the history functionality, have a look at the historytabs.jquery.js file.

 ## Features

 * Clean, lean and simple tabs that are easily made compatible with most CSS frameworks